pytorch/kineto/tb_plugin/README.md

   > **_NOTES:_** For AWS, Google Cloud and Azure Blob, the trace files need to be put on a top level folder under bucket/container.
   ---

+  We prepared some sample data in blob, you can also access it using cmd

+      `tensorboard --logdir=https://torchtbprofiler.blob.core.windows.net/torchtbprofiler/demo/ --bind_all`

+  and open tensorboard in browser to see all the views described below.

 ### Quick Usage Instructions

 We regard each running with profiler enabled as a "run".